Police officers called to burned out car didn't spot the body inside

-Police who were called to a burned out car near Havelock North didn't see the body lying inside.
+Police who were called to a burned out car near Havelock North didn't identify that there was a body lying inside.

 Instead, the body sat in the car for another two days, as likely dozens of recreational walkers and cyclists went past, before it was discovered by a member of the public.